Siege of Mikhailovsky: Before the siege

 The commander of the Mikhailovsky fortification Nikolay Liko held a military meeting.
 At the meeting, he called on his soldiers "not to give up and to fight to the last drop of their blood."
 On March 17, a Russian spy confirmed the Circassian preparations for the attack.
 Russian soldiers slept with their weapons.

 The Russian garrison of the Mikhailovsky fortification during the assault consisted of the 2nd and 3rd companies of the Black Sea Line Battalion No. 4, the 6th Musketeer Company of the Navaginsky Infantry Regiment and the 9th Musketeer Company of the Tenginsky Infantry Regiment.
 Eight cannons were installed on the ramparts.
 Two Cossacks who were captured by the Circassians and escaped reported that the number of Circassians was about 7 thousand people.

 Siege

 First attack

-By 22:00 on March 21, the Circassians had surrounded the fortifications from all sides at a considerable distance, their main force hiding in the forest beyond the Vulanom River.
+By 22:00 on March 21, the Circassians had surrounded the fortifications from all sides at a considerable distance, their main force hiding in the forest beyond the Vulan River.